Another day, another comic book hero on the big screen and Spider-Man finally makes his full screen debut as part of the Marvel Cinematic Universe.

 For every superhero film there has to be a balance not only in the protagonist (hero) but also in the antagonist (villain).
 For a large extent of a time, the MCU has largely supported the protagonist side (Doctor Strange, Thor, Ant Man) but neglected the side of the antagonist (Kaecilius, Malekith and YellowJacket) which can leave the film unbalanced.
 Besides Loki, Helmut Zemo and The Winter Soldier, most of the villains have played to the same one-dimensional beat which usually involves taking over the world or seeing it destroyed, connection wise never really extending beyond that simplistic emotion.

-It makes such a difference when a villain is given more than the standard arbitrary screen time and in Michael Keaton as the Vulture, whilst not perfect and Keaton could have benefited from more screen time, made those scenes count.
+It makes such a difference when a villain is given more than the standard arbitrary screen time.
+Whilst not perfect and Keaton could have benefited from more screen time, but he makes every scene count.

 Keaton’s interpretation of the Vulture is based on the fundamental principles of Charles Dickens’ A Tale of Two Cities, a clear divide between the elitism of the rich and powerful and the working class who are striving to survive.
 When his salvage company is run out of business by the newly created The Department of Damage Control, it leads him down a revolutionary path to change his circumstances.
 By becoming an arms dealer he uses salvage parts from the battle in New York from Avengers Assemble.
 The divisions between the working class and the elitist feels more socially relevant today than ever before.
 The rich (Tony Stark included) can find all manner of excuses to justify behaviour or practices and yet the ordinary people are the ones who suffer that resulting consequence, most of the time without compensation or acknowledgement.
 It thus creates a criminal breeding ground in order to survive an unjust world.
 While the Marvel Cinematic Universe has moved on exploring a greater world full of diverse characters, Keaton’s performance is a certain reminder on how you should never underestimate a working class, everyday villain.